-Android is now over five years old and despite the little green
+Android is now over six years old and despite the green

 robot android peeking out of phone shops up and down the highstreet, there are still those who don’t know what it is or what it’s all about.

-If you fit into this category then this article is your guide to understanding Android and what to expect when you see the little green guy on a product.
+If you fit into this category then have no fear, this article is your guide to understanding Android and what to expect when you see the little green guy on a product or device.